lemire/FastPFor/README.md

 This is significantly faster than generic codecs like gzip, LZO, Snappy or LZ4.

 It is used by the [zsearch engine](http://victorparmar.github.com/zsearch/) as well as in [GMAP and GSNAP](http://research-pub.gene.com/gmap/).
-It has [been ported to Java](https://github.com/lemire/JavaFastPFOR), [C#](https://github.com/Genbox/CSharpFastPFOR)  and [Go](https://github.com/reducedb/encoding).
+DuckDB derived some of their code from this library It has [been ported to Java](https://github.com/lemire/JavaFastPFOR), [C#](https://github.com/Genbox/CSharpFastPFOR)  and [Go](https://github.com/reducedb/encoding).
 The Java port is used by